Update: ‘Release Date’ and ‘MINI U.S. sales’ sections updated.

-The 2024 MINI Electric will maintain its much-loved charm, as well as the European street-friendly dimensions.
+The 2024 MINI Electric will maintain its much-loved charm, as well as the street-friendly dimensions.
 Key changes at the front will include newly designed circular headlamps, a new octagonal grille, and a newly designed hood that has sharp crease lines.
 The hood scoop on the current model is simply for aesthetic purposes, and the next-gen model will likely include the same for a similar effect.
 The windscreen seems to have been brought forward for improved aerodynamics which should positively impact range.
-This could also increase the sense of spaciousness, which particularly matters in a car of such a footprint.
+This could also increase the sense of spaciousness, which particularly matters in a car with such a footprint.

 From 2024, BMW Group plans to only use sustainably produced aluminum wheels in all MINI (and BMW) models.
 Producing these wheels with 100% green energy will save up to 500,000 tonnes of CO2 per year.
 BMW Group started sourcing aluminum made only using electricity produced with solar energy from Dubai (UAE) in 2021.
-The company processes this aluminum in the light metal foundry at its Landshut plant, Germany.
+The company processes this aluminum in the light metal foundry at its Landshut plant in Germany.

 The all-new electric MINI’s rear-end will make it instantly recognizable from a distance, thanks to newly designed tail lamps that will be slimmer and almost triangular.
 A thick trim strip will run across the width of the tailgate and connect the tail lamps.
 There could be an LED backlight behind this strip, although there’s no supporting evidence for that speculation at the moment.

-Gleaning from the spy shots that hit the web last year (via Twitter), the interior of the next-gen MINI Cooper Electric will have a layout that is familiar to MINI owners — but with some big design changes.
+Gleaning from the spy shots that hit the web in 2021 (via Twitter), the interior of the next-gen MINI Cooper Electric will have a layout that is familiar to MINI owners — but with some big design changes.
 MINI designers have adopted a minimalistic approach and gave the car a sleek, clean, and upmarket feel.
 This will particularly benefit tech-savvy customers, as we expect more controls to go digital.
 A spy picture has revealed slim, horizontal central AC vents below a compact control panel with retro-style switches likely for temperature and audio controls, a wide heads-up display, and a huge, floating touchscreen in the shape of a makeup mirror.

 Platform & Specifications